Rparmar01/Point-eAutomatedFlow/README.md

 ## Instructions:
 Automatic:
 (WIP) Run ProgramHandler.py
+*** See ShapePersonalModel Repo for details on how the model will run
 Manual:
 1. (If running locally) Run Anaconda and switch to your Tensorflow environment if you haven't already done so.
 3. Run text2pointcloud.ipynb